 Humidifier fever is the exposure to toxins from microorganisms that can grow in large building ventilation systems.
-In addition, humidifier fever can also occur in home heating and cooling systems, and humidifiers.
+Furthermore, humidifier fever can also occur in home heating and cooling systems, and humidifiers.

 Children, elderly people and people with breathing problems, allergies, and lung disease are particularly susceptible to disease-causing biological agents.

 Good housekeeping and maintenance of heating and air conditioning equipment are imperative.
-Furthermore, adequate ventilation and good air distribution are important.
+Moreover, adequate ventilation and good air distribution are important.

 The key to mould control is moisture control.
-If mould is a problem, clean up the mould and get rid of excess water or moisture.
+Therefore, if mould is a problem, clean up the mould and get rid of excess water or moisture.
 In addition, maintain relative humidity between 30% – 60%, to help control mould, dust mites and cockroaches.

 - Use exhaust fans to vent kitchens and bathrooms.
 Especially vent clothes dryers outdoors.
 Consequently, this will reduce the moisture build-up from everyday activities.

 - Ventilate ceiling space to prevent moisture build-up.
-Keeping humidity levels in these areas below 50 percent can prevent water condensation on building materials.
+Keeping humidity levels in these areas below 50% can prevent water condensation on building materials.